isaac-sim/IsaacLab/docs/source/features/environments.rst

 .. note::

     The environments are currently under development.
 We will update the documentation as soon as they are ready.
-Please check the :ref:`development_roadmap` for more information.
+Please check the GitHub repository for the latest updates.

 Rigid-body manipulation
 -----------------------